ZendarInc/torchsparse/README.md

 ### Rolling out updates at Zendar:

 If you need to update this code, the steps to do so are:
-1. make the code changes required, here in `ZendarInc/torchsparse`
+1. make the code changes required, here in `ZendarInc/torchsparseplusplus`
    1. **note:** if any python dependencies were updated, ensure that you update the `pyproject.toml` and `pdm.lock` file correctly, _using the same PDM version as our CI runners_. (see `.github/workflows/post-commit.yaml` for reference.) the version of PDM used here likely does not match that used in other repositories, like `RadarProcessor`
-1. increment the `torchsparse/version.py` appropriately
+2. increment the `torchsparseplusplus/version.py` appropriately
-1. merge those changes into `zendar-main`
+3. merge those changes into `zendar-main`
     1. the `post-commit` github action should then build the wheel, and make it available for you to download in the action summary page. unzip the file to get a `.whl` file, create a github release (versioned the same as the code), and attach the resulting wheel file to it.
-1. in the RadarProcessor repo, update the `pyproject.toml` file appropriately
+4. in the RadarProcessor repo, update the `pyproject.toml` file appropriately
-1. merge your changes into the develop branch in RadarProcessor
+5. merge your changes into the develop branch in RadarProcessor

+### Zendar renames this module Torchsparseplusplus

+To aid with integration of the new torchsparse version 2.1.0 into RadarProcessor, the module torchsparse has been renamed torchsparseplusplus.

 ### [website](http://torchsparse.mit.edu/) | [paper (MICRO 2023)](https://www.dropbox.com/scl/fi/obdku0kqxjlkvuom2opk4/paper.pdf?rlkey=0zmy8eq9fzllgkx54zsvwsecf&dl=0) | [paper (MLSys 2022)](https://arxiv.org/abs/2204.10319) | [presentation](https://www.youtube.com/watch?v=IIh4EwmcLUs) | [documents](http://torchsparse-docs.github.io/) | [pypi server](http://pypi.hanlab.ai/simple/torchsparse)